 - S&P Dow Jones Indices has been the de facto scorekeeper of the ongoing active versus passive debate since the first publication of the SPIVA U.S. Scorecard in 2002.
 Over the years, we have built on our experience publishing the report by expanding scorecard coverage into Australia, Canada, Europe, India, South Africa, Latin America, and Japan.
-While this report will not end the debate on active versus passive investing in Japan, we hope to make a meaningful contribution by examining market segments in which one strategy works better than the other. - The SPIVA Japan Scorecard reports on the performance of actively managed Japanese mutual funds against their respective benchmark indices over 1-, 3-, 5-, and 10-year investment horizons.
-In this scorecard, we evaluated returns of more than 780 Japanese large- and mid/small-cap equity funds, along with more than 624 international equity funds investing in global, international, and emerging markets, as well as U.S. equities. - Domestic Equity Funds: In 2017, the S&P/TOPIX 150 and the S&P Japan MidSmallCap gained 20.1% and and 25.6%, respectively.
-Over the same period, the majority of large- and mid/small-cap equity funds outperformed their respective benchmarks, with average returns of 26.0% and 42.6%, respectively, which is more favorable than the observations over longer periods.
+While this report will not end the debate on active versus passive investing in Japan, we hope to make a meaningful contribution by examining market segments in which one strategy works better than the other. - The SPIVA Japan Scorecard reports on the performance of actively managed Japanese mutual funds against their respective benchmark indices over 1-, 3-, 5-, and 10-year investment horizons.1 In this scorecard, we evaluated returns of more than 798 Japanese large- and mid/small-cap equity funds, along with more than 656 international equity funds investing in global, international, and emerging markets, as well as U.S. equities. - Domestic Equity Funds: In the 12-month period ending June 2018, the S&P/TOPIX 150 and the S&P Japan MidSmallCap gained 8.4% and 11.1%, respectively.
+Over the same period, 71% and 83% of large- and mid/small-cap equity funds outperformed their respective benchmarks, with average returns of 11.7% and 21.3%, respectively.

-Over the 10-year horizon, 44.0% and 36.5% of large- and mid/small-cap funds outperformed their benchmarks, respectively, on an absolute basis.
-The large-cap funds were merged or liquidated at a rate of 31.8%, while the mid/small-cap funds disappeared at a higher rate of 39.0% in the 10-year period.
+Over the 10-year horizon, more than 50% and 60% of large- and mid/small-cap funds underperformed their benchmarks, respectively, on absolute and risk-adjusted bases.
+Nevertheless, the equal- and asset-weighted fund returns exceeded their respective benchmarks' returns over the same period.